ObeliskIO/steam_activity_feed_gephi_exporter/USAGE.md

 Additionally, a SQLite database file (e.g., `steam_data.db`) is created or updated, storing the raw data fetched from the Steam API.

 ## 7. Troubleshooting
-- **Rate Limiting:** The Steam API has rate limits.
-If you make too many requests in a short period, you might be temporarily blocked.
-Wait for some time before running the exporter again.
-The application has some built-in delays to mitigate this, but heavy usage might still trigger limits.
-- **Incorrect Steam User ID:** Ensure the `STEAM_USER_ID` is a valid 64-bit Steam ID.
-You can find your 64-bit Steam ID using online tools like [SteamID Finder](https://www.steamidfinder.com/).
-- **Database Issues:**
-    - If you have problems with the database (e.g., `Error creating/opening database`), ensure the path specified in `DATABASE_URL` is writable by the application.
-    - If the database schema changes in future versions, you might need to delete the old database file to allow the application to recreate it.
 - **No Output File Generated:**
     - Check the console output for any error messages during execution.
     - Ensure the application has write permissions in the project directory to create the `.gexf` and database files.